mapprotocol/docs/learn/comparison.md

 The lightweight solutions, including MAP Protocol, achieved cross-chain functionality by deploying cross-chain communication components on-chain or inter-chain, which are better solutions than Cosmos & Polkadot (require embedding SDK to the bottom layer of the blockchain).
 MPC (Multi-Party Computation) technology is easy to develop but has obvious security risks.
 Using Oracle to conduct cross-chain verification is ambiguous , and the risk of colluding with messengers always exists.
 Using Light-client to conduct cross-chain verification is the ultimate security mechanism adopted in MAP Protocol, Cosmos, and Polkadot.

 The Light-client verification mechanism will lead to massive consumption of gas fees for cross-chain activities between heterogeneous chains.
 The better way is to use a relay chain, compatible with multiple chains' algorithm, thus enabling a homogeneous cross-chain and forming the ultimate cross-chain verification network.
-MAP Protocol has developed the MAPO Relay Chain as such.
-As the cross-chain asset and data assembly, MAPO Relay Chain supports the native deployment of cross-chain Dapps, including cross-chain bridge applications,  differentiating MAP Protocol from all the other competitors.
+MAP Protocol has developed the MAP Relay Chain as such.
+As the cross-chain asset and data assembly, MAP Relay Chain supports the native deployment of cross-chain Dapps, including cross-chain bridge applications,  differentiating MAP Protocol from all the other competitors.

 ## Comparisons between MAP Protocol and other lightweight cross-chain solutions with no relay chain